 Planning for Your Degree Completion

-You are expected to follow your degree program as outlined in the catalogue in effect at the time of initial program declaration.
-Once the Office of the Registrar receives your online graduation application, a degree audit will be done within a timely manner.
+You are expected to follow your degree program as outlined in the catalog in effect at the time of the initial program declaration.
+Once the Office of the Registrar receives your online graduation application, a degree audit will be done in a timely manner.
 The graduation evaluation is the official graduation degree audit.
 A degree audit is an analysis of degree requirements for a particular degree, major, minor, and/or concentration.
-The degree audit matches a student’s academic history, and in-progress courses against the requirements for a program.
+The degree audit matches a student’s academic history and in-progress courses against the requirements for a program.
 This audit supersedes other offices or staff who assisted in mapping the student’s degree program.

 You will be notified if you are cleared for degree conferral.
 Students who have outstanding requirements are considered ineligible for graduation and will be deferred to the next degree conferral date in that academic year.
 If the requirements have not been completed after a semester, the student will need to re-apply for graduation and may need to file a re-admit application.